overte-org/overte-builder/README.md

-# Project Overte builder
+# Overte builder
-Builds Overte (codename "Project Athena"), an open source Interface and Server solution for virtual worlds.
+This script builds Overte, an open source Interface and Server solution for virtual worlds.

+This program exists to make it easier to build Overte on various Linux distributions, and allows to easily build any branch including code under active development for people interested in testing upcoming functionality.

+**It is not intended to be used for development**.
+The script will erase any changes to the build tree on every run by default, for the sake of being friendly to non-technical users.
+It may be used to install all the requirement development dependencies, but developers will be more comfortable building code on their own afterwards.

 ## Supported platforms